oXz-OS/gh/Readme.md

-new jam data from the creator
+new data from the creator